electron/electron/docs/api/protocol.md

 # protocol

-> Register a custom protocol to intercept click events from other running applications.
+> Register a custom protocol and intercept existing protocols.

 An example of implementing a protocol that has the same effect as the `file://` protocol: